MadMerick01/BolidesTheCutbyAbleMerick/README.md

 4. Once in-game, open the **UI Apps** menu and add the
    **Bolides – The Cut** app.

-You’re ready to go.
+You’re ready to go, but actually are you ready?

 The Bolides app automatically initializes each time you load into Career Mode.
+Weapons and Ammo are preserved for next session.

 ### Public & Extended Editions